Algerian Arabic

-Like other varieties of Maghrebi Arabic, Algerian has a mostly Semitic vocabulary.
-It contains Berber, Punic and Latin (African Romance) influences and has some loanwords from French, Andalusian Arabic, Ottoman Turkish and Spanish.
-Algerian Arabic contains a few Berber loanwords which represent 8% to 9% of its vocabulary.
+Like other varieties of Maghrebi Arabic, Algerian Arabic has a mostly Semitic vocabulary.
+It contains Berber, Punic, and African Romance influences and has some loanwords from French, Andalusi Arabic, Ottoman Turkish and Spanish.
+Berber loanwords represent 8% to 9% of its vocabulary.

 Use

 Algerian Arabic is the native dialect of 75% to 80% of Algerians and is mastered by 85% to 100% of them.
 It is a spoken language used in daily communication and entertainment, while Modern Standard Arabic (MSA) is generally reserved for official use and education.
 As in the rest of the Arab world, this linguistic situation has been described as diglossia: MSA is nobody's first acquired language; it is learned through formal instruction rather than transmission from parent to child.

 Besides informal communication, Algerian Arabic is rarely written.
 In 2008, The Little Prince was translated in Algerian Arabic.
 The first novel written in Algerian Arabic is published by Rabeh Sebaa in 2021 and is entitled Fahla (in Latin script and Arabic characters).